launchcodedev/router/README.md

     return {};
   },

-  create(dependencies: Dependencies) {
+  create(dependencies) {
-    // here, bindRouteActions isn't required, but it adds `dependencies` as `this` for actions, which is useful return bindRouteActions(dependencies, [
+    // here, bindRouteActions adds `dependencies` as `this` in actions
+    // it's not required (returning an array is fine), but it makes things easier return bindRouteActions(dependencies, [
+      // here, we'll wrap one of the route definitions in the `route` function
-      // here, route is optional (an object works), but it adds better type inference for later on route({
+      // route is optional (an object works), but it adds better type inference route({
         path: '/hello-world',
         method: HttpMethod.GET,